nchahare/nchahare.github.io/now.md

 permalink: /now/
 ---

-Spring is almost here!
+Fall's here!

-I'm a scientist at Columbia University, becoming quite the expert in chicken brain development.
-On the side, I am enjoying coding in Python and all my projects are really working well.
-I'm also a steward at Columbia Postdoctoral Workers, solving workplace issues.
-We are going in bargaining very soon.
-And managing my online community, Epithelial Mechanics fan club.

-Almost two years in NYC.
-You know how it is here!
-Anyway, New York City is super cool.
-I regularly eat giant, overstuffed sandwiches.
-Summers are too hot, and winters are too cold here.
-Got married.
-Considering both of us and our jobs, we will move back to Barcelona.
-I hope to find a job there.

-I was doing film photography.
-Very cool but very expensive.
-Now I got a 20 year CCD digicam.
-It's quite nice.
-I like going on walks in Central Park.
+I'm a scientist at EMBL Barcelona, looking forward to learning stem cell biology.
+I am still managing the epithelial mechanics community.

+I just moved back to Barcelona from NYC.
+Uufff.
+It was very nerve-wracking to move from one place to another, find jobs for everyone, find a flat to rent, especially in Barcelona, get papers through peer review, and write a grant.
+Somehow, I managed to do it all.
+I feel very lucky that it worked out.
+I miss Central Park and my NYC friends though.

+I'm in a neighborhood I love, on top of a bar I love.
+I'm in a century-old flat, which was hell in the summer, but now it's getting nice.
+I like the people going around, people drinking out on the terraces, and long summer hours.
+Life's going ok.

+I'm feeling excited for future experiments, in life and in the lab.

+I like going around my barri with my CCD camera, taking pictures of old modernist buildings and their window railings.
 Thinking about `what's the goal of my life?` as my dad asks me.

-Updated 2026-03-12
+Updated 2026-09-14